 Unveiled in 1972, the Porsche 911 Carrera RS was one of the fastest-running series cars in the world, capable of gobbling up 100 km/h in less than 5.5 seconds.
 Its maximum speed was 240 km/h.

 It had a rear-wheel drive system combined with several sporting features and a 2.7 litre engine that could produce a maximum output of 210 horsepower.
 Combined with a 5-speed manual gearbox, the 1972 Porsche Carrera RS 911 was a car that was impressive for its abundant power, but also a rare model since only 1,580 units were produced.

-To pay homage to this athletic 911 RS 1972, art photographer Amaury Dubois left us with a photograph of resolutely contemporary style.
+To pay homage to this athletic 911 RS 1972, art photographer Amaury Soares left us with a photograph of resolutely contemporary style.
 It expresses a personal vision of this Porsche Rs, exhibited like a trophy, in a touching, intoxicating perspective.

 Several sizes and formats are available for this photographic print.
 This work follows the painting of the Porsche Carrera RS 1972 in profile.

 - 120 x 120 cm | Limited to 1 Artist Edition